tino-onit/tino-onit.github.io/_posts/2024-07-23-Using-TCPDump.md

 # Using TCPDump

-> **Preface** I just want it known that I did not write this, I found this many moons ago and saved it to my Evernote.
-Unfortunatly, I never made note of the URL and who _did_ write this.
-After some Googleing, I think it might [be from this person https://danielmiessler.com/p/tcpdump/](https://danielmiessler.com/p/tcpdump/).
-THough I am not sure
+> **Preface** I did not write this, I found this many moons ago and saved it to my Evernote.
+I never made note of the URL and who _did_ write this, but after some Googleing, I think it might [be from this person https://danielmiessler.com/p/tcpdump/](https://danielmiessler.com/p/tcpdump/).
+Though I am not sure
 {:.prompt-info}

 tcpdump is the premier network analysis tool for information security professionals.
 Having a solid grasp of this über-powerful application is mandatory for anyone desiring a thorough understanding of TCP/IP.
 Many prefer to use higher level analysis tools such as Wireshark, but I believe this to usually be a mistake.